Maybe you want to earn that extra money in your spare time, or perhaps you just want to play with your friend’s new puppy while he is out of town.

 9. Watch Out for The Dog’s Bad Behaviors

 It’s normal for the dog to become anxious and misbehave when their owner is gone.
-They can do all sort of things from chewing to destroying stuff in the house.
+They can do all sorts of things from chewing to destroying stuff in the house.

 For the first few hours, you may want to be extra careful.
 By giving them extra supervision, you can decrease the likelihood that the dog will do something terrible.